briangmilnes/APAS-AI/apas-ai/README.md

 └── analyses/      # Coverage and code quality reports
 ```

+## Code Quality

+This project has been extensively reviewed for Rust code quality using **[Rusticate](https://github.com/briangmilnes/rusticate)**, a suite of 76+ AST-based tools for analyzing and automatically fixing Rust codebases.
+Unlike traditional linters that rely on regex or string manipulation, Rusticate uses the Rust Analyzer syntax tree for precise, reliable code analysis and transformations.

+Rusticate has been used throughout this project to:
+- **Enforce naming conventions** (St/Mt, Eph/Per suffixes)
+- **Eliminate stub delegations** (functions that only call other functions)
+- **Fix import organization** (UFCS style, no wildcards)
+- **Detect parallel operations** (ensure Mt modules are actually parallel)
+- **Validate test coverage** (identify untested public functions with 99.6% accuracy)
+- **Check coding standards** (32 Rust rules + 17 APAS-specific rules)

+All Rusticate analysis results are stored in the `analyses/` directory, including code quality reports, coverage metrics, and refactoring logs.
+The project maintains **zero compiler warnings** and follows strict coding standards validated by Rusticate's automated tooling.

 ## Performance Notes

 - All parallel algorithms use `thread::spawn/join` for explicit parallelism